-VRN Summer Newsletter
+VRN End of Year Newsletter

 The Emergency Navigator programme is a hospital-based intervention service that helps 10 to 25-year-olds navigate their way away from violence, (whether they have been a victim and/or a perpetrator) towards a more positive lifestyle.